seycileli/ToDoWithNotesApplication/README.md

 An option to View, Items that are done DAY OF, or view ALL.

-The users ToDoNotes are also sorted by Due Date that is closest.
+The users ToDoNotes are also sorted by closest Due Date.